 Obviously the excitement of having your own place also often equals a lot of extra cash going on cute home décor pieces to help pull it all together.
 But, in my opinion, this is one of the highlights.

 If you're comfortable in your own company, you will love it.

 As mentioned previously, I'm someone who enjoys their own company and having that me time.
 Knowing I can watch whatever I wish on Netflix, cook and eat dinner whenever I please or even do a home workout at any time of the night, really sits well with me.
-Working a regular 9-5 job, even from home, means I am having frequent contact with others.
-I regularly arrange calls with friends and family and am also part of a local running club who's sessions I would normally be attending at least once a week.
-Once lockdown has lifted, I know I'll be making weekend plans with friends or socialising with peers after work.
+Working a regular 9-5 job, even when from home, means I am having frequent contact with others during the day.
+I often have weekend plans arranged with friends or family or occasions to be socialising with peers after work and am also part of a local running club who's sessions I would normally be attending at least twice a week.
 Therefore, never have I found the time in the flat by myself to be a lonely or isolating experience, but rather a relaxing, calming one.
 Sitting and watching a film alone does not phase me, nor does getting out for a solo lunch time walk, rather they give me time to be present with myself and in my own thoughts.